CJ-Marks/JHS-ObstacleRacer-Assignment/writeup_template.md

 ### Output Video

-You can find video of the automated pizzamaker at this [YouTube link](https://www.youtube.com)
+You can find video demonstration of the Obstacle Racer at this [YouTube link](https://www.youtube.com)